 Project Reach does not provide early intervention services, but we provide support for families and service providers in the early intervention services.
 This brochure describes the role of Project Reach in early intervention.
 To refer an infant or toddler for eligibility or technical assistance, please use the Referral for Eligibility Form and the Request for Technical Assistance form.

 Federal Child Count

-Every state deaf-blind project is required to provide data to the National Deaf-Blind Child Count.
-This National Child Count is used to identify national and state technical assistance needs for children and youth who are deaf-blind, their families and the service providers and systems which serve them.
+Every state DeafBlind project is required to provide data to the National Deaf-Blind Child Count.
+This National Child Count is used to identify national and state technical assistance needs for children and youth who are DeafBlind, their families and the service providers and systems which serve them.
 Child Count information is also used to identify research needs, in developing personnel preparation programs, and in targeting national and state product development and dissemination activities (https://nationaldb.org/materials/page/1998/11, retrieved 2/23/17).
 The information is reported with a code number, NO NAMES ARE USED IN REPORTING.
-The letter from Jo Ann McCann, the Office of Special Education Programs (OSEP) Project Officer explaining the importance of this process and the partnership Project Reach is requesting from families and educational entities to accurately reflect the early intervention and educational situations of our Illinois children and youth can be found here.
+A letter from Jo Ann McCann, the a retired Office of Special Education Programs (OSEP) Project Officer explaining the importance of this process and the partnership Project Reach is requesting from families and educational entities to accurately reflect the early intervention and educational situations of our Illinois children and youth can be found here.

 Some Technical Assistance Topics: